-At EirGrid, we are making the grid ready to carry 70% of Ireland’s electricity from renewable sources by 2030, as set out in the Government's Climate Action Plan (2019).
+At EirGrid, we are making the grid ready to carry up to 80% of Ireland’s electricity from renewable sources by 2030, as set out in the Government's Climate Action Plan (2019).

-In order to achieve at least 70% clean electricity by 2030, EirGrid needs to add more energy from renewable sources, such as wind and sun, to the power system.
+In order to achieve at least up to 80% clean electricity by 2030, EirGrid needs to add more energy from renewable sources, such as wind and sun, to the power system.
 This means that the electricity grid will need to carry more power from energy sources that vary depending on the weather.
 This power will also need to be carried over longer distances.

 As a result, we need to make the grid stronger and more flexible.
 To help decide how best to do this, EirGrid has created four draft approaches to developing Ireland's grid in order to reach the 2030 clean electricity target.

 During 2021 we conducted a comprehensive public consultation, engaging through traditional and innovative methods to make sure all voices were heard.
 We have now published the findings of this work which maps out our plans to help meet Ireland's renewable targets for 2030.